-- Students, faculty, and staff who have been the subject of, or a witness to, concerning incidents are encouraged to use the Campus Climate Report form to report their concerns.
-The Campus Climate Support Team receives the report and strategizes how to provide support along with a University response.
+- Students, faculty, and staff who have been the subject of, or a witness to, concerning incidents are encouraged to use the Campus Climate Report form to report issues.
+The Campus Climate Support Team receives all reports and strategizes how to provide support along with a University response.

 - The Office of Multicultural Student Affairs maintains the University’s Campus Climate reporting options and encourages all students, faculty, and staff to share any concerns about the campus climate that impact the living and learning environment.

-- Please note: The Campus Climate Report form is not a substitute for immediately calling the OWU Public Safety Department (740-368-2222) or Delaware Police Department (911) as quickly as possible after an incident of intimidation or harassment to help law enforcement intercept any suspects.
+- The Campus Climate Report form is not a substitute for immediately calling the OWU Public Safety Department (740-368-2222) or Delaware Police Department (911) as quickly as safely possible after an incident of intimidation or harassment to help law enforcement intercept any suspects.

 Department of Public Safety

-- Public Safety is putting together initiatives to help address concerns stemming from recent harassment incidents suspected of being perpetrated by individuals outside the campus community.
-Those initiatives include a new SafeGuard program utilizing students to provide evening campus safety patrols and escorts, as well as additional outdoor cameras in targeted areas of campus to help in investigation efforts.
-We anticipate starting the SafeGuard program within the next couple of weeks and having cameras installed within the next 1-2 months.
+- Public Safety is implementing initiatives to help address concerns that stem from harassment suspected of being perpetrated by individuals outside the campus community.
+The initiatives include a SafeGuard program, launched in April 2021, utilizing students to provide evening campus safety patrols and escorts.
+Public Safety currently is exploring an expansion to include additional capabilities for safety escorts or evening shuttles.
+The initiative also includes installing additional outdoor cameras in summer 2021 in targeted areas of campus.

 - Public Safety is developing and implementing a comprehensive Diversity, Equity, and Inclusion (DEI) Plan for the department, which includes an external review of its operations.
 The plan includes four main components: training and development requirements for Public Safety staff on DEI competencies, a policy and operations review using external qualified consultants, stronger data analysis efforts and reporting transparency, and a focus on relationship development efforts between Public Safety and the campus community.

-- Dr. Simone Drake, the Hazel C. Youngberg Trustees Distinguished Professor and Department Chair of African American and African Studies at The Ohio State University, has worked with Public Safety to listen to student concerns, review Public Safety policies and protocols, assess Public Safety training efforts, and develop recommendations to further DEI efforts within the department.
+- Dr. Simone Drake, the Hazel C. Youngberg Trustees Distinguished Professor and Department Chair of African American and African Studies at The Ohio State University, completed work with Public Safety during the 2020-2021 academic year to listen to student concerns, review Public Safety policies and protocols, assess Public Safety training efforts, and develop recommendations to further DEI efforts within the department.

 - We have instituted a number of policy revisions regarding when law enforcement assistance should be requested by Public Safety staff.
-Per our new policies, those circumstances include:
+Per the new policies, those circumstances include:

 - Criminal matters outside the scope and authority of OWU’s non-sworn Public Safety officers, such as responding to illegal usage of controlled substances, when someone is observed committing a crime, or when a criminal act appears imminent (such as a car break-in).